 Photoactivation of VISUDYNE is controlled by the total light dose delivered.
 In the treatment of choroidal neovascularization, the recommended light dose is 50 J/cm2 of neovascular lesion administered at an intensity of 600 mW/cm2.
 This dose is administered over 83 seconds.

 Light dose, light intensity, ophthalmic lens magnification factor and zoom lens setting are important parameters for the appropriate delivery of light to the predetermined treatment spot.
-Follow the laser system manuals for procedure set up and operation.
+Follow the laser system manuals for procedure set up and operations.

 The laser system must deliver a stable power output at a wavelength of 689±3 nm.
 Light is delivered to the retina as a single circular spot via a fiber optic and a slit lamp, using a suitable ophthalmic magnification lens.